tkomarlu/ReceiptTrack/README.md

 <br/>

 One difficulty that we had was obtaining adequate datasets for each of our categories.
-These categories are also so broad that we should constantly expand our training dataset and consistenly retrain our model to prevent drifting over time.
-Given additional time, we would broaden our dataset by scraping product names from well-known E-commerece sites like Amazon and Walmart.
+These categories are also so broad that we should constantly expand our training dataset and consistently retrain our model to prevent drifting over time.
+Given additional time, we would broaden our dataset by scraping product names from well-known E-commerce sites like Amazon and Walmart.

 <br/>